achilles-d/parser-compsci308/doc/DESIGN_PLAN.md

 - getVariable
     - This returns the variable object associated with a certain variable name in the VariableHandler class

-The back-end external API will be responsible for
+The back-end external API will be responsible for interacting with the front end external API to transfer the required information between the view and the model.
+Methods are used to get commands from the front end and run them in the back end.
+Then methods in this API are used to communicate the updated results of those methods to the front end so the results can be displayed to the user.